Shield-without-sword/.github/profile/README.md

 ## 🚀 **What’s Next?**

 More hackathons.
 More caffeine.
 More borderline unhinged projects.
 We don’t know what we’re building next, but it’s probably going to involve too many API calls and at least one existential crisis.
+> *Note: We appreciate interest, but we aren’t currently expanding our team.
+This organization was created to streamline collaboration among existing members.*
 ---

 ## 💡 **Why We Created This Organization**